Single Dental Implants

 Dental Implants treatment , Risk Or Opportunity

 A tooth Implant is placed in the jawbone through a minor surgical procedure , under a local anaesthetic, just like in most everyday dental treatments.
-Long-term studies show that success rates reach 95% However, Dental implant failure or partial absorption may stem from several reasons, for example, a patient’s health condition that may contra-indicate tooth implant placement, lack of cooperation from the patient, drug abuse, poor oral hygiene, emotional problems, chronic alcoholism, and problems related to the quality and density of the bone.
+Long-term studies show that success rates reach 95% However, Dental implants failure or partial absorption may stem from several reasons, for example, a patient’s health condition that may contra-indicate tooth implant placement, lack of cooperation from the patient, drug abuse, poor oral hygiene, emotional problems, chronic alcoholism, and problems related to the quality and density of the bone.

-Our experienced cosmetic dentists will evaluate your needs during an initial consultation and talk with you about your options.
+Our experienced implant dentists will evaluate your needs during an initial consultation and talk with you about your options.
 For most patients, dental implant procedures have extraordinary success rates and significantly improve form and function of the teeth with permanent results.